mgechev/angular-aop/README.md

     }
     //...

-Now we have a lot of duplicates and we we want to change something in the code which authorize the user and log the error we should change it in both places.
-We may have service with large interface which require logging and authorization (or something else) in all it's methods or big part of them.
+Now we have a lot of duplicates and we we want to change something in the code which authorizes the user and logs the error we should change it in both places.
+We may have service with large interface which requires logging and authorization (or something else) in all of its methods or big part of them.
 In this case we need something more powerful and the Aspect-Oriented Programming gives us the tools for that.

 We can achieve the same effect as in the code above just by applying `Authorization` and `Logger` service to the `api` object: